Scott Barney: Playing career

 Barney played the 2012–13 season in the Asian Ice Hockey League with South Korean team High1.
-On August 8, 2013 Barney signed with HC Valpellice of the Italian Elite.A.
-For the 2014-15 season, he signed with Austrian team EHC Lustenau of the Inter-National League, where he played for two seasons before ending his playing career.
+On August 8, 2013, Barney signed with HC Valpellice of the Italian Elite.A.
+For the 2014–15 season, he signed with Austrian team EHC Lustenau of the Inter-National League, where he played for two seasons before ending his playing career.

+Coaching

+Barney joined the Humboldt Broncos of the Saskatchewan Junior Hockey League as an assistant coach for the 2018–19 season, and became their head coach and general manager a few months later.
+He remained in those positions until the 2023–24 season.
+Barney was named head coach for the Sudbury Wolves of the Ontario Hockey League on June 27, 2024.